wiheto/teneto/README.md

 ## What is here?

 At the moment only one plotting tool to create temporal networks.
-But more things are coming soon.
-This will be more complete but at the moment I wrote this text in about 15 minutes and is incomplete.
+The first version with functions for temporal networks will be released in November 2016.

 ## Slice Plots

 Slice plots (pending better name) are useful at showing connections between small number of nodes and time-points.
 I have made some of these in the past and usually made them by hand (which takes time).
 So I made this tool using [Bézier curves](https://en.wikipedia.org/wiki/B%C3%A9zier_curve) to make the plots.
 Each point on the x-axis is a time-point.
 And each point on the y-axis is a node.
-Edges are drawn between nodes at a time-point indicating a connection at the time (it is possible to add between time-point lines if you wish (they look cool, I just don't know when they will be useful)).
+Edges are drawn between nodes at a time-point indicating a connection at the time (it is possible to add Bézier lines between nodes of different time points, if you wish (they look cool, I just don't know when they will be useful)).

 In the following exmaples, I'll explain why this is useful.